async2secure/async2secure.github.io/_pages/products/side_channel_analysis_software.md

       </div>
    </div>
    <h3> Feature Packages </h3>
-<p>We offer three different packages, as depicted in Table II, for different users.
+<p>We offer three different packages, as depicted in table below, for different users.
 The basic package is mainly for students/beginners to learn the principle/concepts of SCA.
 The advanced packageis mainly for users who would like to have relatively comprehensive SCA evaluations on their hardware for pre-qualification.
 The professional package is mainly for users who would like to have all-rounded SCA evaluations on their hardware for complete pre-qualification.</p>

  <div id="generic_price_table">
       <section>